Uminosachi/inpaint-anything/README.md

 * Enter your desired Prompt and Negative Prompt, then choose the Inpainting Model ID.
 * Click on the `Run Inpainting` button (**Please note that it may take some time to download the model for the first time**).
-* In the Advanced options, you can adjust the Sampling Steps, Guidance Scale, and Seed.
+* In the Advanced options, you can adjust the Sampler, Sampling Steps, Guidance Scale, and Seed.
 * If you enable the `Mask area Only` option, modifications will be confined to the designated mask area only.
 * Inpainting process is performed using [diffusers](https://github.com/huggingface/diffusers).
 * Tips: You can directly drag and drop the inpainted image into the input image field on the Web UI.